DavidANixon/HospitalManagementSystem/README.md

 # DatabasesProject
 Term Project for Intro to Database Systems
-Created by Anna, David, Michael, and Zetao
+Created by Anna, David, and Michael

 ### Backend File Structure:
 - Each data type (patient, employee, etc) had a class and a DAO file in the `/src/` directory.